+RECOMMENDATIONS

-RECOMMENDATIONS To achieve this vision, A Social Glue recommends:
+To achieve this vision, A Social Glue offers a set of recommendations:

+ONF

-ONE Greater Manchester should identify appropriate leadership to take this agenda forward, leading from within the Greater Manchester Health and Social Care Partnership in a connective role with the Greater Manchester Combined Authority and alongside local authorities; cultural, arts and heritage organisations; education; the voluntary sector; community groups and funders.
-This is a collective endeavour, where locating leadership within the health sector has the potential to unlock possibilities, resources and opportunities not currently accessible from within local government or the cultural or voluntary sectors.
-TWO Greater Manchester should work to embed creative approaches spanning all areas of devolved health policy and strategic health plans.
-We should build the identity of Greater Manchester as the first Creative Health city-region in the UK - going beyond the recommendations set out in the All Party Parliamentary Group on Arts, Health and Wellbeing's report, Creative Health (2017).
-THREE Greater Manchester should focus on the intersections between people, place, culture, heritage and their creativity.
-Hyper-local and neighbourhood models building on local assets, co-production and imaginatively evidenced work that is owned by communities, will enable innovative cross-sector partnerships and support cultural and municipal venues and organisations to reimagine their civic and social offer.
-FOUR Greater Manchester should redefine the potency of the arts and creativity and health from a medical to a social model, focusing on assets and potential, not deficit and ill health.
+Greater Manchester should identify appropriate leadership to take this agenda forward, within the Greater Manchester Health and Social Care Partnership, in a connective role with the Greater Manchester Combined Authority and alongside local authorities, cultural, arts and heritage organisations, educational institutions, the voluntary sector, community groups and funders.
+This is a collective endeavour, in which locating leadership within the health sector has the potential to unlock possibilities, resources and opportunities not currently accessible from within local government or the cultural or voluntary sectors.

+TWO

+Greater Manchester should work to embed creative approaches into all areas of devolved health policy and strategic health plans.
+We should build the identity of Greater Manchester as the first creative health city region in the UK, going beyond the recommendations set out in the All-Party Parliamentary Group on Arts, Health and Wellbeing's report, Creative Health (2017).

+THREE

+Greater Manchester should focus on the intersections between people, place, culture, heritage and creativity.
+Hyper-local and neighbourhood models, building on local assets, co-production and imaginatively evidenced work that is owned by communities, will enable innovative cross-sector partnerships and support cultural and municipal organisations to reimagine their civic and social offer.

+FOUR

+Greater Manchester should reorientate the potency of the arts and creativity in health from a medical to a social model, focusing on assets and potential not deficits and ill health.
 The arts and culture are rarely a cure for illness, but they can prevent the onset of ill health and contribute to us living healthier, happier and fuller lives.
+Our plans should recognise the unique potential of culture and creativity to helping us live well, positioning the arts at the heart of all future developments in the inequalities agenda.

+FIVF

-Our plans should recognise the unique potential of culture and creativity to help us live well, positioning the arts at the heart of all future developments in the inequalities agenda.
-FIVF Greater Manchester should be marketed as the legitimate UK centre of culture, health and social change including rethinking the role of the high street and communities as destinations for wellbeing-enhancing experiences.
-SIX Greater Manchester should nurture, support and value its artists and creative practitioners, recognising the work that this diverse community bring to a health and social care agenda.
+Greater Manchester should be marketed as the legitimate UK centre of culture, health and social change, rethinking the role of the high street and communities as destinations for wellbeing-enhancing experiences.

+SIX

+Greater Manchester should nurture, support and value its artists and creative practitioners, recognising the contribution that this diverse community makes to a health and social care agenda.
 Serious consideration should be given to the training needs of those working in this field and the possibilities of mentorship programmes for emerging artists as well as professional development.

 SEVEN

-Greater Manchester should move beyond Social Prescribing, linking green and blue spaces, heritage and the arts to the potential to live well.
-We should not be afraid to move our focus to where there are high levels of various deprivations and where communities fall outside the system for reasons of culture, ethnicity or religion.
-Key themes should include mental health and addressing a lack of evidence, particularly around children and young people in the context of Social Prescribing.
+Greater Manchester should move beyond social prescribing, linking green and blue spaces, heritage and the arts to the potential to live well.
+We should not be afraid of moving our focus to where there are high levels of deprivations and where communities fall outside the system for reasons of culture, ethnicity or religion.
+Key themes should include mental health.

 EIGHT

-Greater Manchester should develop a collective culture, health and social change research hub that is outward-looking, proactive and systemically connected to, and collaborating with, its citizens, practitioners, artists and activists, Greater Manchester Combined Authority and Greater Manchester Health and Social Care Partnership.
-This will build on our assets, offer opportunities to develop test and learn sites, inform evidence-based practice, enable a more robust understanding, develop methods to support co-design, and build on a heritage of socially engaged creative practice and co-produced healthcare.
+Greater Manchester should address a lack of evidence, particularly around children and young people in the context of social prescribing.
+The city region should develop a collective culture, health and social change research hub that is outward-looking, proactive and intrinsic to its citizens, practitioners, artists and activists, Greater Manchester Combined Authority and Greater Manchester Health and Social Care Partnership.
+This will build on our assets; offer opportunities to develop test-and-learn sites; inform evidence-based practice; enable a more robust understanding; develop methods to support co-design; and build on a heritage of socially engaged creative practice and co-produced healthcare.

-RECOMMENDATIONS A SOCIAL GLUE 95
+96 RECOMMENDATIONS A SOCIAL GLUE